Los Angeles Breach of Employment Contract Attorneys

 11. Lack of Consideration

-Consideration refers to promising to do something that you are not obligated to do or refraining from doing something that you have a legal right to do.
-Consideration must be mutual.
-This generally requires each party to give up something as such, a promise to provide a gift does not qualify as a valid contract even if it is in writing.
+Consideration is the promise of something you are not required to do or the refraining from something you are legally permitted to do.
+Mutual consideration is required.
+As a result, even if it is in writing, a promise to provide a gift does not qualify as a legitimate contract because it typically requires each side to give up something.
 Thus, if consideration is not mutual, the contact is not enforceable.

 - Consequential Damages: Money damages that will compensate the plaintiff for all reasonably foreseeable damages he/she has suffered as a result of the breach.